 - Equipment – We use several FFF tools but primarily rely on Ultimaker 2+ and 2+ Extended 3D Printers

 - Material choices – Nearly infinite.
 The CoLab supports PLA and PETG but over 1,000 other filament materials exist.

 - Strengths – This printing type allows the greatest variety of material types (nearly infinite options exist), is typically the fastest 3D printing technology, has the largest build volume and is by far the cheapest printing method.

 - Weaknesses – This is the lowest resolution 3D printing technology.
-Support material is difficult to remove and leaves scars on the print.
+The support material is difficult to remove and leaves scars on the print.
 The likelihood of failure increase exponentially with the size of the job.

 - SLA Printing

 - Strengths – A relatively high-resolution 3D print that balances cost for performance